ctcl-bregis/script-dump/README.md

 These scripts are for in-game programming

 #### minecraft_cc
-This direcotry is for scripts that are used with the ComputerCraft mod for Minecraft and are almost always Lua.
+This directory is for scripts that are used with the ComputerCraft mod for Minecraft and are almost always Lua.

 ### system
 These scripts are for system management and setup